stuartro/DiscipleshipReadingPlan/README.md

 # Discipleship Bible Reading Plan

-A small Swift-based utility to generate the Discipleship Bible Reading Plan in a variety of formats.
+A small Swift-based utility to generate the [Discipleship Bible Reading Plan](https://www.navigators.org/resource/bible-reading-plans) in a variety of formats *with hyperlinks to passages in [Accordance](https://www.accordancebible.com/)*.
 Currently supported are:

-- Generation of Markdown file/s containing hyperlinks to Accordance Bible Software (on either macOS or Windows)
+- Generation of Markdown file/s containing hyperlinks to [Accordance Bible Software](https://www.accordancebible.com/) (on either macOS or Windows)

-- Creation of a Things 3 project containing todo’s (with checklist for each passage to read) with hyperlinks to the relevant passage/s in Accordance Bible Software.
+- Creation of a [Things 3](https://culturedcode.com/things/) project containing todo’s (with checklist for each passage to read) with hyperlinks to the relevant passage/s in Accordance Bible Software.

 ## Building